prateekmaj21/Tableau-Public-Links/README.md

 ### Key Insights:
 - **Agricultural Focus:** Emphasizing the importance of the agricultural sector in India, which plays a crucial role in ensuring food security, increasing profits, and contributing to economic stability.
-- **Data-Driven Decisions:** Empowering farmers, agricultural advisors, and policymakers with practical knowledge to make informed decisions and optimize farming operations.
+- **Data-Driven Decisions:** The Tableau visualization effectively communicates India's crop production landscape.
+By juxtaposing crop yield, total production, and frequency data, the dashboard provides a comprehensive overview of agricultural trends.
+The visual emphasis on key crops and seasonal variations offers valuable insights for agricultural stakeholders.

 ### Link to Project:
 [Agriculture in India: An Overview](https://public.tableau.com/app/profile/prateek.majumder/viz/Data_Wizards_Story_17235774871400/Story1)